nredick/keras-spatial/README.md

 - width (int): width in pixels
 - height (int): height in pixels
 - count (int): number of samples
-- units (str): units for width and height, either native or in pixels
+- units (str): units for width and height, either native (projection units) or in pixels

 ##### Returns
 A GeoDataFrame defining the polygon boundary of each sample.